GoogleCloudPlatform/community/tutorials/migrate-microservices-gke-cloudrun/index.md

 [Online Boutique](https://onlineboutique.dev/) is a cloud-native microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
 It consists of 11 containerized microservices that are designed to run on Kubernetes.
 For more information, please read its original [GitHub repo](https://github.com/GoogleCloudPlatform/microservices-demo).

 This document describes the steps to migrate the application from Kubernetes to Cloud Run.
+If you prefer a more automated way, you can use the typescript code [here](https://github.com/shenxiang-demo/microservices-demo/tree/pulumi-cloudrun-one-ilb/serverless).

 The following diagram shows the high-level architecture of this solution: